cillyk/GE1-Assignment/readme.md

 *Original Proposal*

 A futuristic fish tank
 I wish to create a futuristic fish tank in unity
-I want the fish to be generated using shapes and then to have a randomly selected appearence I want the tank go have a futuristic appearance along with buttons that the user can interact with The buttons should change the apperence of both the fish and tanks The Fish will move in a generated path using similar trignamotery to what we did In class
+I want the fish to be generated using shapes and then to have a randomly selected appearance.
+I want the tank to go have a futuristic appearance along with buttons that the user can interact with.
+The buttons should change the appearance of both the fish and tanks.
+The Fish will move in a generated path using similar trigonometry to what we did in class.